Atlas975/Notes/Cybersecurity/SecurityManagement/Security_threats.md

 ## Threat trees
-- A single threat can also lead to sub-threats.
+- A single threat can also lead to sub-threats such as a comprised password